Deepak020202/90DaysOfDevOps/Solution.md

 --->
 Using a remote backend with locking (like AWS S3 + DynamoDB):

-1.Dev A starts terraform apply –> Lock is acquired in DynamoDB.
+1. Dev A starts terraform apply –> Lock is acquired in DynamoDB.

-2.Dev B tries terraform apply –> Terraform shows a lock error.
+2. Dev B tries terraform apply –> Terraform shows a lock error.

-3.Dev B must wait until the lock is released before making changes.
+3. Dev B must wait until the lock is released before making changes.

 ---